demisto/content/Packs/AgariPhishingDefense/Playbooks/playbook-Agari_Message_Remediation_-_Agari_Phishing_Defense_README.md

 Investigates Agari policy events by obtaining the original message and attachments from the existing email integrations and remediates in Agari.
+Supported Cortex XSOAR versions: 5.0.0 and later.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
+* Entity Enrichment - Phishing v2
+* Extract Indicators From File - Generic v2
+* Email Address Enrichment - Generic v2.1
+* Retrieve Email Data - Agari Phishing Defense
+* Calculate Severity - Generic v2
 * Process Email - Generic
+* Remediate Message - Agari Phishing Defense
 * Detonate File - Generic
-* Calculate Severity - Generic v2
-* Retrieve Email Data - Agari Phishing Defense
-* Email Address Enrichment - Generic v2.1
-* Extract Indicators From File - Generic v2
-* Entity Enrichment - Phishing v2
-* Remediate Message - Agari Phishing Defense

 ### Integrations
 This playbook does not use any integrations.